s00d/vue3-migrate/README.md

 #### Options

-- `-m, --model <model>`: Specify the GPT model to use (default: gpt-3.5-turbo-16k)
 - `-t, --token <token>`: Specify the GPT token (required)
+- `-m, --model <model>`: Specify the GPT model to use (default: gpt-3.5-turbo-16k, optional)
 - `-p, --prompt <prompt>`: Specify the path to the prompt file (optional)
-- `-p, --timeout <timeout>`: The `timeout` option allows you to specify the timeout duration in milliseconds between each refactoring request when using the `directory` command.
-It determines the waiting time before sending the next request to the OpenAI API.
-By default, the timeout is set to 20000 milliseconds (20 seconds).
+- `-t, --timeout <timeout>`: The `timeout` option allows you to specify the timeout duration in milliseconds between each refactoring request when using the `directory` command.
+It determines the waiting time before sending the next request to the OpenAI API (default: 20 seconds, optional).
+- `-mt, --max_tokens <max_tokens>`: The GPT max tokens (default: 4096, optional).

 ## Examples